 2. Treats Erectile Dysfunction

 Erectile Dysfunction (ED) is one of the common issues found in men today.
-A man who has this issue will be unable to keep or get an erection, which enough for sex.
+A man who has this issue will be unable to keep or get an erection.

 This inability often occurs in men because of the problem in their blood flow due to high blood pressure, high amount of fat in the blood, high sugar levels, or other health conditions like diabetes.